 3. Virtual reality

 Don't want to clutter your studio with umpteen pairs of reference speakers?
-Many speaker correction tools, like IK Multimedia's ARC 2 and Sonarworks' Reference 4, not only calibrate your monitors (and headphones, in the case of Reference) but also allow you to hear what your mixes would sound like played back through a selection of virtual speakers, from consumer-grade gear to professional studio monitors.
+Many speaker correction tools, like IK Multimedia's ARC 2 and Sonarworks' Reference 4, not only calibrate your monitors (and studio headphones, in the case of Reference) but also allow you to hear what your mixes would sound like played back through a selection of virtual speakers, from consumer-grade gear to professional studio monitors.

 4. Equal loudness curves